Worship This Weekend

 Drop off your Box Tops for Education in the Disciples Women's Ministries mailbox outside the church office door.

+Make a new friend!
 Greet a visitor.
 Greet someone another member has greeted!
 Several contacts truly make a person feel welcome.
-Please encourage a visitor to sign the friendship pad and include an email address.
 A great resource for helping a visitor is the bulletin, and you can also walk them to the Info Desk for another warm greeting, more information, and a welcome gift!

 "Check In" on Facebook while you are at church.